Fracture

 How is a fracture diagnosed?

-How can first aid help your child with a fracture?
+How can first aid help my child with a fracture?

 Your child will need pain relief.
-If they are able to swallow, you can give paracetamol or ibuprofen to make them more comfortable.
-You must follow the dosage instructions on the bottle.
+You can give paracetamol or ibuprofen to make them more comfortable.
+Follow the dosage instructions on the bottle.
 It is dangerous to give more than the recommended dose.

 If your child is in a lot of pain, call an ambulance.